ortizdavid/go-nopain/pubsub/README.md

 # pubsub

-Package that Simplifies the interaction with a queue Handle Publish and Subscribe to a message broker
+Package that Simplifies the interaction with a queue Handle Publish and Subscribe to RabbitMQ

-## Message brokers
-- [x] RabbitMQ

 ## Features
 - [x] Queue and Exchange configuration (RabbitMQ)